 The EU is working to reduce youth unemployment and to increase the youth employment rate in line with the wider EU target of achieving a 75% employment rate for the working-age population (20-64 years).

-- In 2011, 12.9% of young people were neither in employment nor in education or training (NEETs).
+- 7.5 million young Europeans between 15 and 24 are neither in employment, nor in education or training (NEETs).

 - There are significant skills mismatches on Europe's labour market.

 - Despite the crisis, there are over 2 million unfilled vacancies in the EU.